oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 The registration is performed according to a Registration Policy, and in order for other participants within a federation to trust a registered Entity, they must trust and accept the policy under which the Entity joined the federation.
 See (#use_of_registration_policies) below.

-If the Federation Registration Entity includes metadata values in Subordinate Statements, these values **SHOULD** be limited to fixing descriptive Entity metadata that was controlled during registration.
+If the Federation Registration Entity declares metadata values in Subordinate Statements, these values **SHOULD** be limited to fixating descriptive Entity metadata that was controlled during registration.
 Typically, such values include display names or organizational affiliation.
 Constraining other metadata values is the responsibility of the Trust Anchor, see (#controlling_metadata_for_subordinates).

 An Intermediate Entity acting as a Federation Registration Entity and compliant with this profile **MUST** expose a subordinate listing endpoint as defined in [@!OpenID.Federation, section 8.2].